emilyjspencer/winterarc/README.md

 # Notes

-Interfaces should start with an 'I'
+* Interfaces should start with an 'I'
+* Put goals items onto cards